Louise Bourgeois

 Transpersonal integrative psychotherapy is a relational approach that considers the whole of you; mental, emotional, physical, and spiritual wellbeing.
 The process is one of unfurling into your potential.
 I draw upon psychodynamic, humanistic, existential, and transpersonal theory and approaches.

-Our work might include creative explorations through dreamwork and visualisation.
+If appropriate, our work might include creative explorations through dreamwork and visualisation.
 These techniques aid access to what is happening in your inner world so we can work with this material to help you improve your experience of life.

 Weekly therapy in person and online (50mins) £80